driftdev/fusecache-go/README.md

-# SuperCache Go
+# BastionCache Go

-SuperCache Go is a robust and versatile caching package for Go, compatible with various caching systems, including Redis, RedisCluster, ValKey, KeyDB, DragonflyDB, and Kvrocks.
+BastionCache Go is a robust and versatile caching package for Go, compatible with various caching systems, including Redis, RedisCluster, ValKey, KeyDB, DragonflyDB, and Kvrocks.
 It provides a comprehensive set of features to enhance the reliability and performance of your caching strategy.

 ## Features